OPEC Daily Basket Price Announced For Tuesday - UrduPoint

 OPEC Daily Basket Price Announced For Tuesday

-The price of OPEC basket of fourteen crudes stood at US$63.95 a barrel on Tuesday, 2nd July, compared with US$65.71 the previous day, according to OPEC Secretariat calculations
+The price of OPEC basket of fourteen crudes stood at US$64.35 a barrel on Tuesday, 9th July, compared with US$64.72 the previous day, according to OPEC Secretariat calculations

-VIENNA, (UrduPoint / Pakistan Point News / WAM - 03rd Jul, 2019) The price of OPEC basket of fourteen crudes stood at US$63.95 a barrel on Tuesday, 2nd July, compared with US$65.71 the previous day, according to OPEC Secretariat calculations.
+VIENNA, (UrduPoint / Pakistan Point News / WAM - 10th Jul, 2019) The price of OPEC basket of fourteen crudes stood at US$64.35 a barrel on Tuesday, 9th July, compared with US$64.72 the previous day, according to OPEC Secretariat calculations.

 The fourteen crudes, from separate OPEC member countries, include a mix of blends and light and heavy crudes, including the UAE’s Murban.